-The Arduino IoT Cloud has different sets of APIs that provide different functionalities.
+The Arduino Cloud has different sets of APIs that provide different functionalities.
 This article serves as an introduction to how to work and what you can achieve with them.

 The main goal of the Application API is to allow you to create and manage IoT resources like dashboards, devices, things, and variables, along with the retrieval and handling of historical data coming from your IoT Devices.